tallmtt/debian-dwm/README.md

 ### Include

 - configs for dwm, st, dmenu, autostart, neomutt, wireguard
+    - git for configs
     - set up symlinks for what are needed
 - Wallpaper images
+    - git for my walls
     - ibis.jpg